What is Rotary?

 On February 23 in 1905, Chicago lawyer Paul P Harris called three friends to a meeting, his vision being to form a club that would encourage fellowship amongst members of the business community, an idea originating from his desire to find the kind of friendly spirit he had known in the villages where he had grown up.
 Word of the small Club soon spread and other businessmen were invited to join and the name "Rotary" was derived from the early practice of rotating meetings amongst members' offices.

 Soon after the Club name was agreed, one of the new members suggested a wagon wheel design for the Club emblem.
-It was the precursor of the familiar cogwheel emblem now worn by Rotarians around the world.
+It was the precursor of the familiar cogwheel emblem now used by Rotary and worn by Rotarians around the world.
 By the end of 1905, the Club had 30 members.

 What does membership of Rotary mean?